Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cinnamon cockatiel

-Cockatiels are a type of parrot that is popular for being a household pet and companion.
-They are native to Australia and can be found throughout the world as well.
-Cockatiels typically live between 12-25 years, depending on their diet, environment, and how they’re cared for by their owners.
+The cockatiel is a type of parrot that is a popular household pet and companion.
+They are native to Australia but can be found throughout the world.
+They typically live between 12 and 25 years, depending on their diet, environment, and how they’re cared for by their owners.

-Cockatiels make good pets because they have many qualities that humans find desirable in an animal companion: intelligence, sociability, longevity, ease of breeding (if hand-raised), and low price.
+Cockatiels make good pets because they have many qualities that humans find desirable in an animal companion: intelligence, sociability, longevity, ease of breeding (if hand raised), and affordability.

-If you’re interested in adopting one yourself or simply curious about this funny-looking bird, read on to learn about the cockatiel!
+If you’re interested in adopting one yourself or are simply curious about this funny-looking bird, read on to learn more about the cockatiel!

 divider-bird